 For Immediate Release

 Founded in 1969, the AAPC is a multi-partisan organization of political and public affairs professionals dedicated to improving democracy.
-The AAPC has over 1,500 members hailing from all corners of the globe.
+The AAPC has more than 1,600 members hailing from all corners of the globe.
+The Board of Directors is comprised of 32 members, evenly divided between Republicans and Democrats.
 It is the largest association of political and public affairs professionals in the world.
 For more information, see www.theaapc.org.